Information for Applicants

 Information for International Students

-We prioritise applications from international students and applicants from outside the European Union (EU) are guaranteed a place in one of our halls for their first year of study, provided that we receive your application for accommodation by 1 June.
-We endeavor to give students one of their 5 preferences.
+We prioritise applications from international students and applicants from outside the European Union (EU) are guaranteed a place in one of our halls for their first year of study in London, provided that we receive your application for accommodation by 1 June.
+We endeavour to give students one of their five preferences.

 Airport Collection Service

 The University offers a free taxi service for all international students from outside the EEA arriving in London for the first time.
 We will arrange for a taxi to collect you from your London arrival airport and take you to your accommodation.
 You can find out more and apply for this service here once you have confirmed your accommodation.
 Please note it is important to book at least three days in advance of your arrival date.

 Presessional Academic English Programme